tingjoybits/Workspace_Manager/README.md

 # Workspace_Manager

-Quickly save and load custom workspaces
+**Workspace Manager** is an add-on for Blender, helps you to save and load the custom workspaces, collect them in one place, while having access to apply a particular workspace in any project file.